 HIV in Blood VS. HIV in Semen

-Research has shown that HIV blood tests do not reliably predict viral burden in semen, as semen producing organs are a separate compartment of HIV infection.
-Semen viral burden is different from blood viral burden, even in men on therapy.
-For this reason, SPAR is structured around semen testing, using only sperm from specimens that test undetectable for HIV for fertility attempts.
+Research shows that HIV levels in blood do not predict HIV levels in semen (references).
+This is believed to be because the organs that produce semen may act as a separate site of infection.
+Semen viral burden differs from blood viral burden, even in men receiving treatment.
+For this reason, SPAR relies on semen testing and uses only sperm from samples that test undetectable for HIV in fertility attempts.